 by Carole Fennelly

-This dashboard is available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
-The dashboard can be easily located in the Tenable.sc Feed under the category Compliance & Configuration Assessments.
+The dashboard and its components are available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, assurance report cards and assets.
+The dashboard can be easily located in the Tenable.sc Feed under the category Discovery and Detection .

 The dashboard requirements are:

-Tenable.sc enables organizations to quickly identify and locate vulnerabilities in their infrastructure.This dashboard displays the most common vulnerabilities sorted by platform type that are commonly exploited by ransomware groups.
 Security leaders need to SEE everything, PREDICT what matters most and ACT to address cyber risk and effectively align cybersecurity initiatives with business objectives.
+Tenable.io discovers and analyzes assets continuously to provide an accurate and unified view of an organization’s security posture.